 Poslední chvíle odsouzenců popsal zpovídající kněz František Korporal Havlík: „Pod šibenicí jim byl znovu přečten rozsudek.
 Na otázku, mají-li poslední prosbu, vůbec neodpověděli.
 Rozloučili se spolu kývnutím hlavy.
 Grmela šel hrdě, se vztyčenou hlavou.
 Vystoupil po schodkách, svlékl svrchní kabát a odhodil, odvázal šátek, který měl kolem krku a rovněž odhodil, pak se podíval na diváky, kterých bylo všude plno, uklonil se, usmál a vstrčil hlavu do smyčky.
 Pak přišel na řadu Gefreiter Müller.
 Zůstali viset do večera do šesti hodin.
 Potom byli zakopáni v koutě wadowického hřbitova.“

-The Bolsheviks also executed a number of Czechs, something the author as a political official in the Bolshevik’s 5th army would have been well aware of.
-Still it is unlikely that these events would have inspired the passage in the novel, because the Communists are unlikely to have called in clerics for such occasions and the author would at this stage of the novel surely not have aimed his pen at his former comrades.
+The Bolsheviks also executed a number of Czechs, something the author as a political official in the Bolshevik’s 5th army would have been aware of.
+Still, it is unlikely that these events would have inspired the passage in the novel, because the Communists were unlikely to have called in clerics for such occasions and the author would at this stage of the novel surely not have aimed his pen at his former comrades.

 Česká družina [The Czech Cohort]

-At the outbreak of the First World War around 65,000 Czechs and Slovaks are believed to have resided in Russia (some sources mention 100,000).
-Most of the Czechs lived in the Kiev Gubernate, mostly in Kiev proper and in the Volhynia province near the border with Galicia.
+At the outbreak of the World War I around 65,000 Czechs and Slovaks are believed to have resided in Russia (some sources mention 100,000).
+Most of them lived in the Kiev Gubernate, mostly in Kiev proper and in the Volhynia province near the border with Galicia.
 Among these were both Russian citizens and Austrian citizens who for various reasons lived in the Russian empire at the time.

 The number of "družiníci" grew only slowly until 1917 and recruitment of prisoners was rather unsuccessful.
 Russian authorities were uncooperative for various reasons: distrust ("once a traitor, always a traitor"), need for skilled labour in factories and agriculture and also doubt about the legality of recruiting prisoners.
 In the beginning the Russians only accepted those who volunteered on the spot after capture, but in April 1916 these restrictions were eased and recruitment in prisoner’s camps was permitted.
-Still the large majority of prisoners were under no circumstances keen to return to war duty and recruitment was sluggish.
+Still, few of the prisoners were keen to return to war duty and recruitment was sluggish.

 Changes in Russia